bnjnrthrp/CS5001-Final-Project/README.md

 example 3 is the full 180-day syllabus and is the final product of the actual data to be entered.
 This file is the base syllabus and all other flavors of syllabus are derivative of this one.

 ## Testing
-How did you test your code?
-What did you do to make sure your code was correct?
-If you wrote unit tests, you can link to them here.
-If you did run tests, make sure you document them as text files, and include them in your submission.

 During each step of the transformation, I used docstring testing to build unit tests prior to iterating the function.
 Edge cases were focused on odd characters and typos that I would expect to find in the final product that is provided.
 Functional testing was broken into two major checkpoints - the intermediate step to ensure the csv_lib was working correctly.
 The file test_data_cleaning.csv shows the output prior to being sent to the consolidate_syllabus() function and was the final check to ensure all of the data from the original file was being processed correctly into an acceptable file for the final function run.